rust-project-primer/book/src/build-system/bazel.md

 your project can be built on any platform (that your developers use or deploy to).

-Any external resources you rely on, you specifiy with a hash-sum to ensure that the compilation process is always deterministic.
+Any external resources you rely on, you specify with a hash-sum to ensure that the compilation process is always deterministic.

 ## Getting Started with Bazel